ocupop/automation-builder/README.md

    Ollama URL: http://ollama:11434

-   Postgres: use DB, username, and password from .env.
-Host is postgres
+   Postgres (through Supabase): use DB, username, and password from .env.
+IMPORTANT: Host is 'db' Since that is the name of the service running Supabase

    Qdrant URL: http://qdrant:6333 (API key can be whatever since this is running locally)